visciang/dataspecs/README.md

 #          town: "Hedge End, Southampton"
 #        }
 #      ],
+#      birth_date: ~D[1980-12-31],
 #      gender: :male,
 #      name: "Joe",
 #      surname: "Smith"
 #    }
 ```

-DataSpecs tries to figure out how to translate its input to a typespec.
+DataSpecs tries to figure out how to translate its input to an elixir datatype using the typespec as "type schema".

 Scalar types (such as booleans, integers, etc.) and some composite types
 (such as lists, plain maps), can be simply mapped one to one after validation
 without any additional transformation.

 However, not all Elixir types have natural representations in JSON-like data,
-for example dates, or don't want to expose their internals (opaque types).
+for example atoms, dates, or don't want to expose their internals (opaque types).

 Refer to the library test suite for more examples.